jbcodeforce/aws-studies/docs/infra/storage.md

 Outside of the address, no additional metadata is associated with each block.

-Block storage in the cloud is analogous to direct-attached storage (DAS) or a storage area network (SAN)
+Block storage in the cloud is analogous to direct-attached storage (DAS) or a storage area network (SAN).

-Amazon EC2 instance store provides temporary block-level storage for an instance.
+Amazon EC2 `instance store` provides temporary block-level storage for an instance.
 The storage is located on disks that are physically attached to the host computer.
 It is deleted when the EC2 instance is deleted.
+It has a high throughput and low latency I/O.

 Instance store is ideal if you host applications that replicate data to other EC2 instances such as Kafka or Hadoop.